-Measure 2: Design for Community
+Measure 2: Regional/Community Design

-- What is this place like?
-How is the place that you're designing similar to and different from the larger context in which it lies? - How do you celebrate the ecological, cultural, social, and economic aspects of the site and program?
-How do you transform and work with those things on the site?
+- " What is this place like?
+How is the place that you're designing similar to and different from the larger context in which it lies? - " How do you celebrate the ways that people, animals, plants, sun, water, and wind move on, through, and off of the site?
+How do you transform those things while they are on the site?

-Measure 3: Design for Ecology
+Measure 3: Land Use and Site Ecology

-- In what way are you contributing to the ecosystem(s) your project inhabits?
+- " In what way are you contributing to the ecosystem(s) your project inhabits?
 How are you helping the people, other animals, and plants thrive?
-How are you using "wastes" as inputs? - What can your site do to strengthen a network at a bigger scale a food-shed, a watershed, a migration pathway, a transit corridor, a scientific data collection study, etc.?
+How are you using "wastes" as inputs? - " What can your site do to strengthen a network at a bigger scale a foodshed, a watershed, a migration pathway, a transit corridor, a scientific data collection study, etc?

-Measure 4: Design for Water
+Measure 4: Bioclimatic Design